 “I have a job.
 Look, here’s my Christmas bonus,” I show her the $1000 check.”

 “You’re never coming back?”
-I think she’s about to cry.
+I think she is about to cry.

 “I am back.
 See,” I hold out my arms.
 She grabs me in a big hug.
 No tears tonight.

-We all sit in the back of Grendel’s and catch up.
+The whole group sits in the back of Grendel’s to catch up.
 Football is over; no more cheer-leading practice.
 The Harvard band has taken over the Mower boiler room, with Jack playing dirges and chants on the MOOG.
-It’s more professional but definitely not rock n roll.
+It is more professional but definitely not rock n roll.

 “We need to have a party and play again,” I suggest.
-I’m still wound up from the previous night’s performance in Newport Beach.
-I stand up and sang “’For once in my life I have something to say, I wanna say it now for now is today….
-If the kids are united, they can never be divided…..’”
+I am still wound up from the previous night’s performance in Newport Beach.
+I stand up and sing “’For once in my life I have something to say, I wanna say it now for now is today….
+If the kids are united, they can never be divided…..’” (starts at 1:23)

 “What kind of music is that?”
 Jill asks.
 Jack has been ignoring me.
-Now he’s just staring.
+Now he is just staring.